-10. Protection of Pay Arrangements
+12. Protection of Pay Arrangements

-- 10.1 Protection of pay provisions will be put in place in order to support staff that, as a result of organisational change, are required to move to a new post which would entail a reduction of earnings and certain terms and conditions of employment. - 10.2 Pay protection will apply for the agreed periods as set out below:
+12.1 Protection of pay provisions will be put in place to support staff that, because of organisational change, are required to move to a new post which would entail a reduction of earnings and certain terms and conditions of employment.